microsoft/vscode-dev-containers/README.md

 1. Fork and clone this repository

 2. Create a new folder in the `containers` directory.
-The name of the folder is effectivley the **definition ID** and should follow the following format:
+The name of the folder is effectively the **definition ID** and should follow the following format:

     ````
     <language>-<optional: version>-<descriptor>